fleetdm/fleet/handbook/company.md

 <!-- TODO: short preamble -->

 - take responsibility
-  - think like an owner (consider business impact)
+  - think like an owner
   - follow through on commitments (actions match your words)
   - own up to mistakes
   - understand why it matters (the goals of the work you are doing)